 The Alcraft GT was conceived by a small team of passionate but pragmatic car enthusiasts, automotive industry professionals and successful business people, with experience ranging from running a globally renowned low-volume British car company – Charles Morgan – to building up British businesses into international enterprises.
 There was a common view: create something distinctly British, not a me-too product, which they would all like to own.

-The GT was designed by Matthew Humphries, who was responsible for Morgan’s Aeromax & its fuel-cell LIFE car
+The GT was designed by Matthew Humphries, who was responsible for Morgan’s Aeromax and its fuel-cell LIFE car

-The design was carried out in parallel with an engineering team from Delta Motorsport, which has globally recognised expertise in high-performance electric cars and is a key partner on the EV programme of one of the world’s leading premium car groups.
-The rigorous virtual engineering process allowed the design of a complete powertrain and other key systems, so that suppliers could be identified and put in place at an early stage, and safety, type approval and homologation issues could be addressed.
+The initial design work was carried out in parallel with Delta Motorsport, which has recognised engineering expertise in high-performance electric cars and was a key supplier on the Jaguar C-X75 prototype programme.
+The rigorous virtual engineering process allowed the design of a complete powertrain and other key systems, so that suppliers could be identified and safety, type approval and homologation issues addressed.
+The engineering has now been verified and advanced by a new partner, one of the world’s best-known automotive engineering consultancies and a leader in battery technology.

 The car is now ready to be taken from concept to production